How To Start An Introduction For Grabbing Reader’s Attention

 A vivid description of your scene is an ideal hook to draw your reader’s attention.
 It may not be as easy as reading how to start an introduction.
 However, a well-crafted description hook makes readers curious about what will come next in the manuscript.
 This hook is most used in narrative essays and can be included in academic papers as well.
 Like the story hook, it’s you to decide if this hook works for your writing or not.

 Example: The cat limped along the roadside, moaned in pain and.
 Blood was streaming down from her injured leg.

 7. The Quotation Hook

 Most commonly used hook is a quotation hook.
 It is when you start your writing with the quote of either from a famous person or a favourite book.
 Also, if it is not notable enough yet connects with your topic, you may insert it with full confidence.
 It is best to quote precisely the same statement with reference.

 Example: “The past is already gone; the future is not yet here.
 There’s only one moment for you to live.”
 (Buddha)

-If you still find it challenging on how to start an introduction, you can contact our experienced team at Crowd Writer UK any time for all kinds of assignment writing service.
+However, if you still find it challenging on how to start an introduction, you can contact our experienced team at Crowd Writer UK at any time for all kinds of assignment writing service.